 For many Michigan seniors, affording long-term care is a major challenge.
 Nursing homes, assisted living, and in-home care services can quickly consume an entire life’s savings, leaving a surviving spouse at financial risk and eliminating any inheritance for loved ones.
-Our Troy Medicaid planning attorneys work closely with families to secure the benefits needed to cover long-term care expenses.
-With expertise in Michigan’s Medicaid requirements, we provide guidance for both long-term planning and urgent situations.
+Our Troy Medicaid planning attorneys, serving Troy and the surrounding Troy, Michigan area, work closely with families to secure the benefits needed to cover long-term care expenses.

 How Medicare and Medicaid Differ in Coverage and Eligibility

-Medicare offers federal health coverage to those 65 and older or individuals with disabilities but does not cover long-term care costs.
+Medicare offers federal health coverage to those 65 and older or individuals with disabilities, but does not cover long-term care costs.
 It helps pay for hospital visits, outpatient care, and prescription medications, but when it comes to nursing home stays or ongoing in-home care, seniors must find alternative funding sources.
 This can place significant financial strain on families, especially those unprepared for the high costs of long-term care.

-Medicaid is a joint federal and state program designed to help those with limited income afford necessary healthcare, including nursing homes, in-home assistance, and P.A.C.E. benefits.
 However, qualifying for Medicaid requires meeting strict financial criteria, which can make it challenging for middle-income families to access these benefits.
 By implementing Medicaid planning strategies, individuals can protect their assets while ensuring they receive the care they need.
+The Michigan Medicaid program pays for nursing home care for those who qualify, but the rules are complex and change from time to time.

 Navigating Medicaid Qualifications in Michigan

-Meeting Michigan’s Medicaid eligibility requirements can be difficult if you own significant assets, such as real estate or retirement accounts.
-Without legal support from Mannor Law Group, these holdings could disqualify you from receiving essential long-term care benefits.
+Meeting Michigan’s Medicaid eligibility requirements can be difficult if you own significant assets, such as real estate or retirement accounts, especially since asset limits are a key factor in determining eligibility.
+Without legal support from Mannor Law Group, these holdings could disqualify you from receiving essential long-term care benefits due to excess assets, which must be addressed to avoid penalties or unnecessary spend-downs.
 If your property and savings exceed Medicaid’s limits, our dedicated attorneys can employ legal strategies to protect your financial future while securing your eligibility.
-We specialize in Medicaid planning and can guide you through the process to ensure you receive the care you need.

 FAQs by Troy Clients